The Subspace Flatness Conjecture and Faster Integer Programming: Integer programming in time

-\section{Integer programming in time $(\log n)^{O(n)}$}
+\section{Integer programming in time $(\log(2n))^{O(n)}$}

-Next, we show that integer programming can be solved in time $(\log n)^{O(n)}$.
+Next, we show that integer programming can be solved in time $(\log(2n))^{O(n)}$.
 In fact, this is a known consequence of Theorem~\ref{thm:FindingSubspaceIn2ToN}.
-We do not claim any original contribution for this section, but we reproduce the arguments of Dadush~\cite{DadushThesis2012} to be self-contained.
-As it is common in the literature, we only state the dependence of running times on $n$; all running times that involve a convex set $K \subseteq r B_2^n$ and a lattice $\Lambda = \Lambda(B)$ also contain a not mentioned factor that is polynomial in $\log(r)$ and in the encoding length of $B$.
+We do not claim any original contribution for this section, but we reproduce the arguments of Dadush~\cite[Chapter 7]{DadushThesis2012} to be self-contained.

 First, we describe the intuition behind Dadush's algorithm.
 Consider a convex body $K \subseteq \setR^n$ and a lattice $\Lambda \subseteq \setR^n$; the goal is to find a point in $K \cap \Lambda$.
-We compute a subspace $W \subseteq \setR^n$ in time $2^{O(n)}$ that certifies the covering radius $\mu(\Lambda,K)$ up to a factor $\rho(n) := \Theta(\log^{8} (n))$.
+We compute a subspace $W \subseteq \setR^n$ in time $2^{O(n)}$ that certifies the covering radius $\mu(\Lambda,K)$ up to a factor $\rho(n) := \Theta(\log^{4} (2n))$.
 Consider the points $X := \Pi_W(K) \cap \Pi_W(\Lambda)$ in the projection on $W$.
 For each $x \in K \cap \Lambda$, we also have $\Pi_W(x) \in X$.
 Note that the reverse may not be true in the sense that it is entirely possible that $K \cap \Lambda = \emptyset$ while $X \neq \emptyset$.
 However, we are guaranteed that all lattice points in $K$ must be in one of the $(n-d)$-dimensional fibers of the projection, i.e.